JZ76/Training-Overtaking-Algorithm/README.md

 You don't have to install all packages as exact the same version as I listed, try to run the code first, see if there is any error that related to package version.

+> [Due to SimpleRNN cannot use cuda cores](https://www.tensorflow.org/guide/keras/rnn#performance_optimization_and_cudnn_kernels), it may take hours to train a model

 - Colab/Windows
   - numpy==1.18.5
   - tensorflow==2.8.2
   - pandas==1.4.2

+> Due to [some unknown bugs](https://github.com/tensorflow/tensorflow/issues/56082) and incompatible features in tensorflow, I changed some code to make it working on a Apple silicon

 - Apple Silicon
   - numpy==1.21.6